Universal Love – Wedding Songs Reimagined

 Universal Love – Wedding Songs Reimagined is a 2018 album of same-sex wedding songs by various artists, promoted by MGM Resorts.
 It features wedding songs with gender-specific terms adjusted to refer to the same gender as the singer.

 On 9 April 2018, Kesha released her song from the album, "I Need a Woman to Love" (a reworking of "I Need a Man to Love", originally sung by Janis Joplin on the album Cheap Thrills) with a video featuring Kesha officiating at a same-sex wedding.
 The music video won Best Editing at the 2019 Webby Awards.

+The compilation was followed up later in April 2018 by a single by She & Him of “He Gives His Love to Me” and “She Gives Her Love to Me.”